loopstick/CCA_Mechatronics_Spring2020/README.md

 				I use, get it [here](http://fritzing.org)
 	- Additional resources:
 		- [Summer Robotics](http://teachmetomake.com/wordpress/arduino-robotics-cca-summer2016) class that might have some useful ideas
 		- [H-bridge tutorial](http://teachmetomake.com/wordpress/arduino-tutorial-h-bridge) in case you want to go that far (allows you to reverse your motors, although you are not required to do this)

 ### Week 6: Friday, February 23, 2017
-- Work week ~~with Special Guest Lecturer ~~
+- Work week
+- **Special Guest Lecturer: Scott Kildall - Monday, March 7 @ 9am**

 ### Week 7: Friday, March 2, 2017
 - Vehicle Project presentation and critique

-		We'll spend another 2 weeks on this vehicle project

 - Midterm evaluations 1-3pm
 - Lecture: more Motor control